-To be certified by BPI, the candidate is not required by BPI to undergo any specific training, whether that would be on-site job training or classroom training; however, training is recommended.
+To be certified by BPI, the candidate is not required by BPI to undergo any specific training, whether that would be on-site job training or classroom training, however, prerequisite criteria must be met.
 BPI does not approve any training programs.
 It is up to the individual to decide what training they want to take and where to take it, as it is solely their decision.

-Modifications to the certification scheme will be made by BPI on the basis of non-compliance cases, feedback from industry and technical changes to materials, components, systems, building codes or other relevant items.
+The requirements for this certification will be reviewed every five years and modified as required by the scheme committee with input from the residential retrofit industry.
+Modifications to the certification scheme will be made by BPI on the basis of the non-compliance cases, feedback from industry and technical changes to materials, components, systems, building codes or other relevant items.